enricosada/cambridge-fsharp-workshop/docs/consoleapp.md

 Doing the same for osx

 ```
-dotnet publish --self-contained --runtime osx-x64 --output outosx
+dotnet publish --runtime osx-x64 --output outosx
 ```

 Or linux, run

 ```
-dotnet publish --self-contained -r linux-x64 -o outlinux -c Release
+dotnet publish -r linux-x64 -o outlinux -c Release
 ```

-NOTE on linux .net core apps has some requirements, like the `libunwind8` package installed (can be installed with `apt-get install libunwind8`)
+NOTE on linux .net core apps has some requirements, like the `libunwind` package installed (see docs)

 **NOTE** is possibile to bundle these deps as local copies, ref https://github.com/dotnet/core/blob/master/Documentation/self-contained-linux-apps.md